 Shared Security Model

-A multi-cloud architecture involves the risk of losing the sight of data.
+Security and privacy enhancing multi-cloud architectures involves the risk of losing the sight of data.
 It is often seen that the IT team might have visibility into the individual cloud platforms with the help of tools.
 However, they face difficulties in identifying or correlating data threats across multiple cloud platforms.
 Any security tool that is leveraged to secure the IT infrastructure must seamlessly share the information on security control.
 Also, these security tools must work harmoniously for addressing cyberattacks when they occur.

 Functionality & Enforcement